jpetrucciani/hubspot3/docs/hubspot3/commandline.rst

     You will notice the leading ``--`` in front of the ``--help`` parameter.
 Hubspot3 uses the ``python-fire`` library to generate a dynamic commandline interface for all API clients.
-If you don't add the ``--`` the help command will be passed to fire instead of the API method, so we have to set it.
+If you don't add the ``--`` the help command will be passed as an argument API method instead of invoking Fire's help output, so we have to set it.
+Generally speaking, the arguments for the API method call need to be separated from general CLI arguments using ``--``.

 Configuration file
 ^^^^^^^^^^^^^^^^^^